 When I think about stroller readiness, the first thing that comes to mind is head and neck control.
 It’s such a big deal for babies!
 Without strong head control, their heads might flop forward, which could make breathing harder or even lead to injuries.

-Most babies start holding their heads steady around 3 to 4 months, but every baby is different.
-I always tell parents to watch for signs during tummy time or when their baby is sitting with support.
+Most babies start holding their heads steadier around 3 to 4 months, but every baby is different.
+Watch for signs during tummy time or when sitting with support (CDC milestones: 4 months).
 If your little one can hold their head up without wobbling, that’s a great sign they’re getting closer to being ready for the stroller without a car seat.

 Signs of postural balance and muscle strength